Cancellation of Decisions of Shareholders' Meetings in Belarus

 Our clients

-An extraordinary meeting can be called by the company’s authorized body or at the request of participants holding at least 10% of total votes, following legal procedures.
-Our lawyers will help prepare the request, convene, and conduct the meeting in full compliance with the law.
+Where business or economic conditions change, participants may revise earlier decisions by cancelling them and adopting new ones at an extraordinary general meeting.
+An extraordinary meeting may be convened by the company’s authorised body or at the request of participants holding at least 10% of the total votes, in accordance with the applicable procedure.
+AMBY Legal assists with preparing the request, convening, and conducting the meeting in full compliance with Belarusian law.

 Corporate Lawyers in Belarus